The only social media strategy you'll need in 2022

 This is probably the most important step when it comes to doing well on social media.
 Even the best social media marketers rely on trial and error, and unfortunately you can’t always get it right the first time.

 Once you’ve started tracking your results and analysing the data, use it to reassess your strategy.
-Regular re-evaluation of your data will allow you to understand what does and doesn’t work, and therefore test different posts, campaigns and strategies.
+Regular re-evaluation of your data will allow you to understand what does and doesn’t work, and test different posts, campaigns and strategies.

 A great social media strategy is a constant work in progress and should change with emerging trends, but with these tips you can give your social campaigns a strong foundation from the beginning.